sarobinson2011/nft_demo/README.md

 1. Can't view NFT image on goerli or looksrare - sort this out --> FIXED

+2. Try this out on Sepolia
+  --> FIXED - deployed to Sepolia, viewable in Metamask

-2. Get attributes working (score out of 100 not working)          #ToDo
+3. Get attributes working (score out of 100 not working)           #ToDo

-3. Try this out on Sepolia

-4. Write a new smart contract which randomly mints 5 unique NFTs  #ToDo ('Perfect Pets' collection of 5)
+4. Write a new smart contract which randomly mints 10 unique NFTs  #ToDo ('Perfect Pets' collection of 10)

 ### Progress: